-Faculty members shall adhere to University policy pertaining to grade assignments (A, B, C, D, F, W, IN, IP, CR, NK, AU) as published in the University catalog.
+Faculty members shall adhere to University policy pertaining to undergraduate grade assignments (A, B, C, D, F, IN, IP, CR, NK) and graduate grade assignments (A, B, C, F, IN, IP, CR, NK), as published in the University catalog.
 Support level courses defined as those courses below the 100 level, will be designated with the letter 'S' before the earned grade.
-In particular, faculty members should give careful consideration when assigning 'IN' and 'IP' grades, ensuring that the proper grade has been assigned.
+Faculty members should give careful consideration when assigning 'IN' and 'IP' grades, ensuring that the proper grade has been assigned.

-- 1. Incomplete (IN): A grade of 'IN' may be reported at the discretion of the instructor if a student is unable to complete the work of the course within the semester for a valid reason such as illness, death in the family, an emergency, etc. It is not intended as a substitute for an 'F' and does not entitle a student to attend the class during a subsequent semester.
-Coursework must be completed by a time designated by the instructor and no later than the end of the next semester (excluding summers) or the 'IN' grade will be converted to an 'F' automatically.
+- 1. Incomplete (IN): A grade of 'IN' may be recorded by an instructor if a student is unable to complete the work of the course within the semester for a valid reason such as illness, death in the family, an emergency, etc. It is not intended as a substitute for an 'F' and does not entitle a student to attend the class during a subsequent semester.
+Incomplete grades are approved at the sole discretion of the instructor.
+Students must initiate communication with the instructor prior to the end of the course to discuss the option of an 'IN' grade.
+Coursework for an incomplete grade must be completed by the last day of class prior to finals week of the next semester (excluding summers) or the 'IN' grade will be converted to an 'F' automatically.
+Instructors set the specific date the coursework is due to them.
 Both credit and grade points for that course are suspended until the 'IN' is converted to either a passing grade or an 'F'.
-A student may not graduate with an incomplete grade. - 2.
-In Progress (IP): A grade of 'IP' may be reported in a situation in which a student is unable to complete the work of the course within the semester due to the nature of the course, such as a research project or internship that overlaps two semesters.
+A student may not graduate with an incomplete grade on their transcript. - 2.
+In Progress (IP): A grade of 'IP' may be reported by an instructor in a situation in which a student is unable to complete the work of the course within the semester for a valid nonemergency reason, such as a research project or internship that overlaps two semesters.
 It is not intended as a substitute for an 'F' and does not entitle a student to attend the class during the subsequent semester.
-Coursework must be completed by the end of the next semester (excluding summers) or the 'IP' grade will be converted to an 'F' automatically.
+In Progress grades are approved at the sole discretion of the instructor.
+Students must initiate communication with the instructor prior to the end of the course to discuss the option of an 'IP' grade.
+Coursework must be completed by the last day of class prior to finals week the next semester (excluding summers) or the 'IP' grade will be converted to an 'F' automatically.
+Instructors set the specific date the coursework is due to them.
 Both credit and grade points for that course are suspended until the 'IP' is converted to either a passing grade or an 'F'.
 BSE majors will not be able to begin student teaching if an 'IP' grade is in force.
-A student may not graduate with an 'IP' grade.
+A student may not graduate with an 'IP' grade on their transcript.